 What is student representation?

-Effective student representation is a vital part of the University's quality assurance and teaching and learning enhancement processes.
+Student representatives are a vital part of the University's quality assurance and enhancement processes.

 The University operates two levels of student representatives.

 Programme representatives work at the local level, representing students in the same year and on the same programme as themselves.
 Their role is to gather feedback on the student experience on that programme - primarily focusing on learning and teaching - and share that feedback with relevant staff, working with them to enhance the student experience for current and future students.

 Programme representatives may communicate with staff throughout the academic year, but each semester they also attend a Student-Staff Liaison Committee (SSLC) meeting, where key areas of feedback are discussed, and students and staff work in partnership to resolve any issues identified.

 Elected representatives, including liberation officers, section representatives, and school representatives work together to give a voice to particular cohorts and communities of students.
 Their role is to gather feedback on the student experience from the students they represent and share that feedback with relevant staff and the University more widely, working with them to enhance student experience for current and future students.

 Elected representatives may also work to build supportive and inclusive communities, and campaign to achieve positive change beyond the University.